Browsing the internet is becoming more of a minefield as new, more complex and even more aggressive malicious code keeps surfacing.

 Downsides?
 It’s another plug-in of course but it’s worth it.
 A boon for café surfers everywhere.

-Yandex, which is based on Chromium, uses the 'Blink' engine which runs checks through downloads and even uses Kaspersky's antivirus to scan for malicious content.
+Yandex, Russia’s biggest tech company, makes use of the 'Blink' engine, which runs checks through downloads and even uses Kaspersky's antivirus to scan for malicious content.

 Normally when browsers run scans they become sluggish, and Yandex has tried to address this.
 The browser uses Opera's Turbo technology to optimise webpages that are under-performing or working across an unstable network.